Unary Subset-Sum is in Logspace

 \section{Introduction}

-In this paper we consider the Unary Subset-Sum problem which is defined as follows: Given integers $m_1,\ldots,m_n$ and $B$ (written in unary), we define the subset sum problem to be that of determining whether or not there exists an $S\subseteq [n]$ so that $\sum_{i\in S} m_i = B$ (note that for this problem the $m_i$ are often assumed to be non-negative).
+In this paper we consider the Unary-Subset-Sum problem which is defined as follows: Given integers $m_1,\ldots,m_n$ and $B$ (written in unary), we define the subset sum problem to be that of determining whether or not there exists an $S\subseteq [n]$ so that $\sum_{i\in S} m_i = B$ (note that for this problem the $m_i$ are often assumed to be non-negative).
 Let $C=|B| + \sum_{i=1}^n |x_i|+1$.
 This problem can be solved using a standard dynamic program using space $O(C)$ and time $O(Cn)$.
 The dynamic program makes fundamental use of this large space and it is interesting to ask whether this requirement can be removed.
 Unary Subset-Sum has been studied in small-space models of computation as early as 1980 in \cite{book}, where they showed that it was in $NL$.
 Since then the problem was studied in \cite{comp}, where Cho and Huynh devised a complexity class between $L$ and $NL$ that contained Unary Subset-Sum as supporting evidence that it is not $NL$-complete.
 This problem was listed again in \cite{overview} claiming it to be an open problem as to whether or not it is in $L$.
-It was recently shown in \cite{alternate} that this problem was in Logspace.
-Unfortunately, their algorithm is somewhat complicated.
+In 2010 it was recently shown in \cite{alternate} that this problem was in Logspace as a consequence of a much more general algorithm.
 We provide a simple algorithm solving this problem in Logspace, which is also implementable in $\mathrm{TC}^0$.